The controversy over caffeine

-Coffee has so many benefits we'd have to sit down over a cup of Joe just to list them all.
-Yet, caffeine also has many ill consequences, from adrenal fatigue to jitters.
+The list of health benefits of coffee is so long we'd have to sit down over a cup of Joe just to list them all.
+Yet, the health effects of coffee and caffeine also have many ill consequences, from adrenal fatigue to jitters.

 Many studies confirm the blessings of caffeine, from a Japanese study about it increasing memory, to a lab experiment with hairless rats showing it may prevent skin cancer, to brain research indicating caffeine may stave off Alzheimer’s.
-But do the hazards outweigh the benefits?
+But do the health risks of caffeine outweigh the benefits?
 We all know that caffeine can also raise blood pressure, keep you awake (isn’t that the whole point?), and irritate your intestines.

-If you’re thinking about making the switch, here are some considerations.
+If you’re thinking about making the switch to a coffee alternative, here are some considerations.